pericoel21/allGuardsmanRPG/system/core-mechanics/rolling-dice.md

 - A *Fumble* occurs when the outcome of a roll is a 12.

 > [!example]
-> A PC rolls [[Strength]].
+> A PC rolls [[strength]].
 His STR score is 4.
 If the outcome of the roll is 4, the roll not only succeeds, but it is a Critical.

-For criticals and fumbles, consult the tables [[crits-fumbles]]
+For criticals and fumbles, consult the tables [[criticals]]

 ## The Check
 The Check is the simplest roll.
 The outcome of a check is more or less **binary,** but the **Tier of Success still matters**.